n8design/htwoo/docs/how-to/how-to-spfx-html.md

 ### Add references to SPFx ThemeProvider

-To use different SharePoint themes add the following references to your web part code.
+To use different SharePoint themes add the following references to your web part code where the React components gets loaded.

 ```typescript
 import {